 wild fermented bread

 “The beauty of sourdough bread is that no two loaves are ever exactly the same.”

-Light and airy with a dark, crispy crust, a crumb with a creamy texture and a superb mouthfeel – this simple, overnight sourdough bread recipe might be the only one you’ll ever need.
+Light and airy with a dark, crispy crust, a crumb with a creamy texture and a superb mouthfeel – this simple, overnight sourdough bread recipe might be the only one you’ll ever want.

-Whether you have an established sourdough starter – or a new, younger one – this is an easy and simple sourdough bread recipe, especially helpful if you’re a beginner.
+This is an easy and simple sourdough bread recipe, especially helpful if you’re a beginner and new to sourdough bread baking.
 We’re not using starter when it’s active and at its peak.
-Instead, we’re going to use a very hungry starter – one that was last fed 12 hours earlier.
+Instead, we’re going to use a slightly hungry starter – one that is just passed peak, last fed approximately 12 hours earlier.

+wild fermented bread